-Phase Tasks Mechanisms

-Analysis External analysis:

-Spatial Scan sector plans

-Social Surveys if necessary

-Economic Spatial Development Framework

-Environmental

-Sector needs and issues Discussions with major sector role-players

-Compilation / revision of ward plans:

-Ward profiles Ward committee meetings and workshops with inputs

-Services backlogs by directors and line managers

-Priority issues

-Internal analysis:

-Critical issues / challenges In-house exercise by all directors and line managers

-Minimum service levels

-Institutional In-house exercise by Director Corporate Services

-Financial In-house exercise by Director Financial Services

-Performance Annual customer satisfaction survey

-Performance assessment

-Intergovernmental alignment:

-and District level meeting(s) facilitated by the West Coast

-Provincial Government and other ma ajor District Municipality

-service providers
+Phase Tasks Mechanisms Analysis External analysis: Spatial • Scan sector plans Social • Surveys if necessary Economic • Spatial Development Framework (Current SDF as was Environmental approved (Council resolution RB 1136 dated 26 Febr 2016) will be reaffirmed as component of the 2016/17 IDP) Sector needs and issues Discussions with major sector role-players Compilation / revision of ward plans: Ward profiles Ward committee meetings and workshops with inputs by Services backlogs directors and line managers Priority issues Internal analysis: Critical issues / challengesMinimum service levels • In-house exercise by all directors and line managers Institutional • In-house exercise by Director Corporate Services Financial • In-house exercise by Director Financial Services Performance Annual customer satisfaction survey Performance assessment Intergovernmental alignment: d District level meeting(s) facilitated by the West Coast District Provincial Government and othe major service providers r Municipality

-Phase Tasks Mechanisms Strategy Council and Management discuss strategic issues, including vision and mission, strategic outcomes and outputs, as well as measures and targets for each strategic output. • Stakeholder workshop Programmes, projects & preliminary capital budget In-house exercise by Director Financial Services, Strategic Manager, all directors and line managers Operating budget Prepare a draft operating budget In-house exercise by Director Financial Services, all directors and line managers Approval of draft IDP and draft annual budget Finalise and approve draft IDP and draft annual budget In-house preparation of the relevant documentation and submission to Mayoral Committee and Council Consultation and refinement annual budget for comments and submissions.
-Submit the draft annual budget to National and Provincial Treasury, prescribed national or provincial organs of state and to other municipalities affected by the budget.
-Consult the West Coast District Municipality on the draft IDP.
-Consult the local community and other stakeholders • Public meetings & workshops Final approval Council approves draft IDP and draft annual budget In-house preparation of relevant documentation and submission to Mayoral Committee and Council
+Phase Tasks Mechanisms Strategy Council and Management discuss strategic issues, including vision and mission, strategic outcomes and outputs, as well as measures and targets for each strategic output.
+Programmes, projects & preliminary capital budget provide for priorities for next 3 years with updated cost estimates; In-house exercise by Director Financial Services, Strategic Manager, all directors and line managers Operating budget preliminary budget allocations Prepare a draft operating budget In-house exercise by Director Financial Services, all directors and line managers Approval of draft IDP and draft annual budget Finalise and approve draft IDP and draft annual budget In-house preparation of the relevant documentation and submission to Mayoral Committee and Council Consultation and refinement annual budget for comments and submissions. • Submit the draft annual budget to National and Provincial Treasury, prescribed national or provincial organs of state and to other municipalities affected by the budget. • Consult the West Coast District Municipality on the draft IDP. • Consult the local community and other stakeholders ● Public meetings & workshops Final approval In-house preparation of relevant documentation and submission to Mayoral Committee and Council